rickjacobo/opsmon-docker/README.md

 ## Requirements
 - Container Platform
 - MySql Database
-- Pager Duty
+- PagerDuty

-### Pager Duty
+### PagerDuty
-Get Started with Pager Duty: https://support.pagerduty.com/docs/quick-start-guide
+Get Started with PagerDuty: https://support.pagerduty.com/docs/quick-start-guide
-- Log in to your Pager Duty Account
+- Log in to your PagerDuty Account
-  - Select the Pager Duty App/Service you would like to integrate with opsmon > add the "Events API V2" integration to the service.
+  - Select the PagerDuty App/Service you would like to integrate with opsmon > add the "Events API V2" integration to the service.
   - Obtain the "Integration Key" from the "Events API V2" integration

 ## Setup